nyasu3w/mrubyc-m5/README.md

 In that case, please remove a line to call before_build function in near the bottom of `extra_script.py`.
 Otherwise, the build system would stop.

-## build
+### build
 Confirm the board setting in `platformio.ini`.
 You might want to change default_envs variable.
+The board can be selected by the command line option `-e <envname>` for pio command.

 > pio run